nangtani/blender-addon-tester/README.md

 The 3D tool, [Blender](https://blender.org), allows its functionality to be extended, using python.
 These are called addons.

-Typically an addon will be released and it will be working with the version of blender that is on release at that time.
+Typical an addon will be released and it will be working with the version of blender that is on release at that time.
 However as time pass the, blender releases new versions, adding to and deprecrating parts of the exposed API.
 After a while it is not uncommon for an addon to stop working.

 This was seen a lot when blender made a upgrade move from 2.79 to 2.80.
 Some parts of the exposed API were radically different and it broke a lot of addons.